How to Make Cartoon Animation Like Ted-Ed

 If you are looking for free video software then ‘DaVinci Resolve 16’ is perhaps the version for you, download it from the official website without paying anything.
 DaVinci Resolve combines professional editing, color correction, visual effects, and audio post-production all in one software tool meaning that you can easily move between editing, color, effects, and audio with a single click.

 The upgrade is ‘DaVinci Resolve Studio’ features everything available in the free version along with several other tools like grading, motion blur effects, multi-user tools, 3D, and much more! there are numerous tutorials that will help you learn how to use it.

-Another free option may well be VSDC Free video editing software. for editing all videos including GoPro videos, YouTube videos, Educational animations right down to family movies.
+Another free option may well be VSDC Free video editing software. for editing all videos including GoPro videos, YouTube videos, and Educational animations right down to family movies.
 It has screen recording and video capture plus audio and video editing tools such as effects, filtration, correction, and a useful video converter.

 There is a pro version – VSDC Video Editor Pro which costs $19.99 and includes some more advanced video editing tools.

 You may also be interested in 15 Sources Where You Can Find Remote Teaching Jobs